rust-unofficial/too-many-lists/src/fourth-layout.md

 Now with Rc and RefCell we can become... an incredibly verbose pervasively mutable garbage collected language that can't collect cycles!
 Y-yaaaaay...

-Alright, we want to be *doubly linked*.
+Alright, we want to be *doubly-linked*.
 This means each node has a pointer to the previous and next node.
 Also, the list itself has a pointer to the first and last node.
 This gives us fast insertion and removal on *both* ends of the list.